autoSteve/acMqtt/README.md

 - Plus the keyword `includeunits` for measurement application values only, which appends the unit of measurement (for the measurement app the unit is read from CBus, _not_ the `unit=` keyword).
 Caution: This will make the sensor value a string, probably breaking any automations in HA that might expect a number, so using measurement app values without `includeunits` is probably what you want to be doing unless just displaying a value, which should probably use the right class anyway...
 - Plus the keyword `preset` in conjunction with `fan_pct` if both a percentage slider and a preset option are desired.
 - Plus the keyword `noleveltranslate` in conjunction with `cover`, see below.
+- Plus the keyword `onoff` in conjunction with `light` (or on its own, as `light` is the default) where an ON/OFF-only light entity is preferred (no brightness slider in Home Assistant).
 - Plus the keyword `label`, see below (sets up for eDLT/DLT label changing).

 #### On `lvl=`